JONATHAN-LEE-01/Portfolio/README.md

  - Data Cleaning
  - Data Visualization
- - I am currently expanding my mathematical and computer science comprehension in Linear Algebra and Python.
+ - I am currently expanding my mathematical and computer science comprehension in Differential Equations.
   <br />This is a repository to showcase analytical skills and share recent projects.

   ---